lopezdsr/sql-query/sqlref/sql_reference.md

 * The `WINDOW` keyword lets you define an identifier for a window specification in a *fullselect* or *simpleselect*.
 This named window specification can then be referenced by the `OVER` keyword.
 * Unnamed window specifications can be defined inline following the keyword `OVER` in a *fullselect* or *simpleselect*.

-The syntax of a window specification is defined by the rail road diagrams below.
+The syntax of a window specification is defined by the syntax diagrams below.

 <h3 id="namedWindows">namedWindows</h3>